A unified recipe for deriving (time-uniform) PAC-Bayes bounds: PAC-Bayes Bounds via Submartingales

 \subsection{A Time-Uniform Bound for Convex Functions}

 As we alluded to in the introduction, while the supermartingale approach of Section~\ref{sec:supermart_bounds} was able to generalize fixed-time bounds at no cost, this is not true for the bounds presented in this section.
-Roughly speaking, this is because even though the process $\vp_t(\theta)$ is a reverse submartingale with respect to $(\mE_t)$ (and therefore so is $\exp(\lambda \vp_t(\theta))$), the process $\exp\{\lambda \vp_t(\theta) - \log\E_\dist \exp(\lambda \vp_t(\theta))\}$ may not be.
+Roughly speaking, this is because even though the process $(\vp_t(\theta))_{t\geq 1}$ is a reverse submartingale with respect to $(\mE_t)$ (and therefore so is $(\exp(\lambda \vp_t(\theta)))_{t\geq 1}$), the process $(\exp\{\lambda \vp_t(\theta) - \log\E_{\nu,\dist} \exp(\lambda \vp_t(\theta))\})_{t\geq 1}$ may not be.
 Thus, we cannot use such a process in Theorem~\ref{thm:pac-bayes-bounded-proc} to recover (a time-uniform version of) Proposition~\ref{prop:fixed-time-convex} exactly.

 Instead, we rely on a ``stitching'' argument in a similar vein to \citet{howard2021time} and \citet{manole2021sequential}.
 This entails considering a series of submartingales over geometrically spaced epochs $[2^{t-1},2^{t})$, $t\geq 0$, each holding with a precise probability such that we may take the union bound over all such intervals to obtain our result.
-As we'll see, the resulting bounds will suffer at most a constant factor plus an iterated logarithm factor over the originals.
+As we'll see, the resulting bounds will suffer at most a small constant factor plus an iterated logarithm factor over the originals.

-Formally, we consider a ``stitching function" function $\ell: \mathbb N^+ \to (1,\infty)$ such that $\sum_{k=1}^\infty \frac{1}{\ell(k)}\leq 1$.
+Formally, we consider a ``stitching function" function $\ell: \mathbb N_{> 0} \to (1,\infty)$ such that $\sum_{k=1}^\infty \frac{1}{\ell(k)}\leq 1$.
 Different choices will leads to different shapes of the resulting bounds.
-For clarity, however, we fix the following particular choice of stitching function for the remainder of this manuscript,
+For clarity and concreteness, however, we will consider the following stitching function for the remainder of this manuscript:

 We also introduce the following ``iterated logarithm" factor that captures the small excess error inherent to our anytime-valid bounds:

 Additionally, throughout this section we set